MarkBind/markbind-action/README.md

   - for PR preview purposes, the domain you specify will automatically be prefixed with 'pr-x-', where 'x' is the GitHub event number
     - E.g. `'pr-x-<domain>'`
   - Custom domain does not work with PR preview
+  - This action will not automatically cleanup merged PR deployments.
+Follow this [instruction](https://surge.sh/help/tearing-down-a-project) to manually tear down the deployed site

 ### version
 The MarkBind version to use to build the site.